planetfederal/workshops/workshops/geoserver/style/source/style/raster.rst

   * A scientific model can calculate a value for each sample location

 * Many raster formats organize information into bands of content.
-Values recorded in these bands and may be mapped into colors for display (a process similar the theming an attribute for vector data).
+Values recorded in these bands and may be mapped into colors for display (a process similar to theming an attribute for vector data).

   For imagery the raster data is already formed into red, green and blue bands for display.